BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

 \section{Evaluation and Analysis}

 Based on the benchmark shown in Sec. \ref{our benchmark}, we further provide thorough evaluations and detailed analyses of implemented black-box adversarial attacks.
-We first analyze the overview results and attack procedure, then study the effects of data, model architecture, attack budget and defense respectively.
-Our analyses are broken into several related questions and summarized in Tab. \ref{tab:questions}.
+In this section, we first analyze the overview results, then study the effects of data, model architecture, and attack budget.
+We also analyze the influence caused by deployed defense and the attack procedure, please refer to \textbf{Supplementary} \ref{sec: effect of defense} and \ref{sec: visualization analysis}.
+Our analyses are broken into several related questions, summarized in Tab. \ref{tab:questions}.